 - A Clean Power Future with Less Vulnerability.
 A great deal of concern exists among residents regarding Oahu’s vulnerability to external threats because of its reliance on imported fuel.
 Harsh memories of shipping strikes, world oil prices, and geo-political forces stoke fears of the disruption these events could again cause to daily lives.
-Knowing that the sun is a readily available reliable resource, Oahu residents are supportive of the utility harnessing a renewable resource to improve the island’s energy stability and grid resiliency.
+Knowing that the sun is a readily-available, reliable resource, Oahu residents are supportive of the utility harnessing a renewable resource to improve the island’s energy stability and grid resiliency.

 - Project Location.
 The Project is sited in a relatively remote and industrial area that has already been determined by HECO to be a prime site for energy generation.
 The Project is located in an area of Kalaeloa that is not immediately adjacent to any existing or planned residential communities.

 - Compatible Land Use.
 The Project is compatible with all zoning and land use classifications, including Kalaeloa Community Development District / Hawaii Community Development Authority rules and standards.
-DHHL lands in Kalaeloa, O`ahu were deemed not suitable for homesteading due to their proximity to a nearby airport as well as their remote locations, physical characteristics, and lack of infrastructure for residential development.
+DHHL lands in Kalaeloa, Oahu were deemed not suitable for homesteading due to their proximity to a nearby airport as well as their remote locations, physical characteristics, and lack of infrastructure for residential development.
 While all DHHL lands in Kalaeloa are zoned for Industrial use, several parcels were designated for renewable energy production in 2014 through the Department’s beneficiary consultation process and in accordance with DHHL’s 2009 Ho’omaluō energy policy.

 - Ideal for a Renewable Energy Project.
 It was also determined that the highest and best use of these available lands would be in the renewable energy category as a result of limiting issues relating to land tenure, presence of historical structures, and topography.
 The area’s terrain is considered karst which is characterized by porous and permeable coralline limestone reef deposit, making much of DHHL’s Kalaeloa land susceptible to sink holes and therefore more appropriate for low-intensity industrial use.
 Revenues developed from industrial leasing of these available lands are used by DHHL to develop new homesteads in suitable residential areas throughout the state.

-- Dedicated Funding to Kapolei Community Heritage Center (KCHC).
-In addition to the General Lease terms, Innergex has also committed dedicated annual funding (1% of the actual gross project revenues of the project) for the Kapolei Community Heritage Centre during operations.
-The benefit of working with the KCHC is that its membership includes the homesteader associations in the Kapolei/Kalaeloa area, including Malu’ohai, Kaupe’a, Kanehili and Kauluokaha’i homestead communities, but also provides a place for all of Oahu and neighbor island Hawaiians to meet on Oahu for various purposes.
+- Dedicated Funding to the Kapolei Community Heritage Center (KCHC).
+In addition to the General Lease terms, Innergex has also committed dedicated annual funding (1% of the actual gross project revenues of the project) for the Kapolei Community Heritage Center during operations.
+The benefit of working with the KCHC is that its membership includes the homesteader associations in the Kapolei/Kalaeloa area, including the Malu’ohai, Kaupe’a, Kanehili and Kauluokaha’i homestead communities, but also provides a place for all of Oahu and neighbor island Hawaiians to meet on Oahu for various purposes.

 - Support Training Program for the Center for Native Hawaiian Advancement (CNHA).
-One of CNHA’s priorities is to train its constituents so that they can become employable in new and expanding fields and further career advancement in areas requiring skilled trades.
+One of the CNHA’s priorities is to train its constituents so that they can become employable in new and expanding fields and further career advancement in areas requiring skilled trades.
 Innergex is pleased to work with CNHA to achieve this goal of developing a solar project installation skills training course for its members and beneficiaries looking to participate in this industry, with a particular focus on utility-scale projects, where it is expected the most jobs will be available in the next couple of years.

-On October 3, 2019, Innergex connected the CNHA Training Program Manager with the President of Makaha Learning Center (MLC), which teaches apprenticeship and certificate programs primarily to native Hawaiians in the Makaha-Waianae communities to enhance the existing labor force in this field, particularly with the number of anticipated projects requiring skilled labor.
+On October 3, 2019, Innergex connected the CNHA Training Program Manager with the President of the Makaha Learning Center (MLC), which teaches apprenticeship and certificate programs primarily to native Hawaiians in the Makaha-Waianae communities to enhance the existing labor force in this field, particularly with the number of anticipated projects requiring skilled labor.

 Innergex will provide support for this program and will sponsor a job fair for solar contractors and the graduating students at the conclusion of the programs.
 The first training program is currently in planning and will be scheduled once the restrictions due to Covid-19 allow classroom training.